comradeintense/assetoptimization/index.md

 What you will read further on, are things that I learned on my own in this journey, or things that have been taught to me by others (mostly my mentor -  **Ronyx69**) or at work, and I just want to pass the knowledge to others as well.
 If there is something you disagree with in this guide, don’t hesitate to contact and correct me, I am learning as well.

-This little guide assumes you already know how to make assets (a good resource is Ronyx’s website: [http://cslmodding.info](https://cslmodding.info), but you are here because you are interested in knowing how your decisions affect the performance of the game for others, and what can you do about it.
+This little guide assumes you already know how to make assets (a good resource is Ronyx’s website: [http://cslmodding.info](https://cslmodding.info), but you are here because you are interested in knowing **how your decisions affect the performance of the game for others, and what can you do about it**.

 I will write short and to the point as much as I can, but there will be a few nerdy parts here and there, which are important for you to understand, so take your time and don’t skip anything.